 The Women’s Philanthropy Society– established for women by women – is Huntsville’s first permanent grantmaking endowment that seeks to make a positive difference in the lives of women and families across a broad spectrum of issues that impact the Quality of Life in our community.
 The Women's Philanthropy Society (WPS) was established to mobilize the power and passion of women living on all points of the compass to shape a positive difference in our community.
 The heart of the Women's Philanthropy Society is the Women's Endowment, which is a legacy of love that will support women and families in our community forever.
 Each year, the Women's Philanthropy Society awards one or more high-impact, high-dollar grants to programs, organizations, or projects that address systemic change and that create positive and measurable impact for women and families.

 This year, the Women's Philanthropy Society's Leadership Council has chosen to focus on the critical issue of mental health.
-With the goal of making a high-impact grant to an organization addressing mental health issues affecting women and children in our community, the Leadership Council is hosting two events to support this cause.
+With the goal of making a high-impact grant to an organization addressing mental health issues affecting women and children in our community, the Leadership Council would like to share a video detailing the mental health crisis our community is facing.
+To watch the video, click here.

 March 28, 2019 | Toasting with Tallulah

-For more information on these events, email Ann Kvach at firstname.lastname@example.org.
+For more information on this event, email Ann Kvach at firstname.lastname@example.org.
+And a special thank you to our event sponsors:

 The Women's Philanthropy Society's Leadership Council chose the focus issue of homeless women and families.
 The previous year's Vital Signs report stated that in Huntsville, Madison, and Madison County 48.9% of children of single moms live below the poverty line, and $26,606 is the median family income for single moms with children under 18 (compared to average median income for families living in Madison County of $73,906).
 This means any financial setback can quickly put single moms and their families in crisis, sometimes resulting in homelessness.
 So the Grants Committee of the Women's Philanthropy Society solicited a strategic solution to the issues facing homeless women.
 After receiving twenty-one grant applications for projects totaling $850,922, they selected the ELM Foundation’s Community Connections program, a collaborative case management solution that better connects existing community resources to the women and their families who need them.
 (See Press Release)